 - logic puzzles

-Members of my email community receive a free color by number every month, so you might have several of these saved or still waiting in your inbox!
+- Members of my email community received a free color by number every month for a while, so you might have several of these saved or still waiting in your inbox!

 If this is a possibility, I’d recommend having students work on whatever program your school may use…students can complete a lesson every day or two that you’re out.
 Fluency lessons and review lessons are great options.